In the early weeks and months of parenthood, you’re going to be up a lot at night feeding your baby, then getting him back down to sleep.

 $$$$ — Crate&Kids ~ $varies

 Crate&Kids, previously known as Land Of Nod, makes a few favorites that are well-liked in the modern department.
-These include the Milo, Joya, and Luca.
+These include the Milo and Joya.
 These chairs fall into the $699+ price range, but will last forever.

 I’ll be the first to admit, I’m a sucker for PBK.
 Their expert color coordination and overuse of monogramming tugs fiercely at my Southern heartstrings.
 The Comfort Swivel Rocker is a reader favorite in the “pricey” department.
 Side note: Actually?
 High-quality club chairs tend to cost this much on a normal day.
 Just visit any department store or furniture store, and you’ll see what I mean.